Skip to content

 3. Practice Under Test-Like Conditions

 Practicing in real exam conditions can help with time management and reduce test-day anxiety.
 Find a quiet space, set a timer, and attempt full-length practice tests, especially for time-intensive subjects like AP Calculus, AP Literature, or AP History.
+For digital exams, use the official Bluebook practice tests to simulate the real digital testing experience.

 4. Join Study Groups or Tutoring Sessions